onlyjazz/flask-docs/docs/metrics.md

 ####Counting things
 **count(variable, period)**- the count function counts a variable entered in a time period.

-The count function will return the number of records in the DB where the variable has any value.
+The count function will return the number of records in the dataset where the variable has any value.
 If the count is 0 then the data is missing.

 The count function takes 2 arguments:

 * variable - the unique variable name of the CRF item.
-* period(not required) - the time period for examining if data was entered for/by a patient for this variable.
+* period - an optional time period counting data for each patient.

-The period parameter is a time interval like `24 hours`
+Period is a time interval like `24 hours`

 !!info